Microbial symbiosis and immunity: Neurological disorders

-Gut microbiota impacts many facets of human health, even neurological disorders that can caused by molecule or hormone imbalance.
+Gut microbiota impacts many facets of human health, even neurological disorders that can be caused by molecule or hormone imbalance.
 Autism spectrum disorder (ASD), central nervous system dysfunction and depression have all been found to be impacted by the microbiota.

 While ASD is regularly described by behavioral differences it also can present with gastrointestinal symptoms.
 Dysbiosis of the GI tract has been noted in some ASD individuals, leading to an increased intestinal permeability.
 In the mouse model mice with ASD and GI tract dysbiosis (maternal immune activation) increased intestinal permeability was found as was corrected by the introduction of human gut bacterial symbiont B. fragilis.

 Microglia development have a pivotal role in central nervous system dysfunction, bacterial metabolite SCFAs regulate microglia homeostasis that is crucial for regular CNS development.
 Also pivotal for brain development is the creation of tight junctions at the blood-brain barrier in order to control passage between the blood and brain.
 Germ-free mice have increased blood-brain barrier permeability due to decreased expression of tight junction proteins occludin and claudin-5 as compared to normal gut microbiota mice.

 Butyrate-producing bacteria and the dopamine metabolite 3,4-dihydroxyphenylacetic acid have been linked to higher quality of life indicators while γ-aminobutyric acid has been linked to higher levels of depression.